Upcoming events and opportunities

 For more information, click here.

-This essay competition offers students and young lawyers an exceptional opportunity to delve deeper into Australian constitutional law while developing their writing skills, exploring new ideas, and engaging with a topic that may not have been covered in their curriculum.
+This essay competition offers young lawyers and students an exceptional opportunity to delve into the heart of Australian constitutional law while developing their writing skills, explore new ideas and delve into a topic that may not necessarily be covered in their curriculum.

 The winner of this year’s essay competition will be presented at the Society’s 2025 Conference in Perth.
 First prize also includes paid flights, accommodation and admission to the conference, as well as a $500 cash prize.
 Shortlisted runners-up will also be recognised at the conference, and all eligible entrants will automatically be considered for scholarships to attend.